alexanderbird/alexanderbird.software/src/content/future/plans.md

-For some time now, I have been practising these skills by initiative.
-In my next role, I would like some or all of them to be my stated responsibilities.
+In my next role, I would like some or all of these responsibilities.

 - **Engineering strategy** to reconcile business goals with technical constraints
   - Finding a "3rd option" when business and tech needs seem to contradict